 I’m kind of embarrassed to share this recipe.
-I mean, I’m telling you how to make popcorn–and then toss it with melted butter and a (pre-blended) spice mix.
+I mean, I’m telling you how to make popcorn and then toss it with melted butter and a (pre-blended) spice mix.
 Not exactly rocket science, I know.
-But oh my gosh, this stuff is good.
+But gosh, this stuff is good.

-I could get away with eating popcorn for dinner good, if you know what I mean.
 It is my new favorite snack.
-I’m not even that much of a popcorn fanatic, but give me all the Old Bay stove-top popcorn.
+I’m not even that much of a popcorn fanatic, but give me all the Old Bay stove top popcorn.

-It combines everything that is great about summer.
-Corn, Old Bay, and lots of snacking.
+It combines everything that is great about summer: corn, Old Bay, and snacks.

-Learning how to make stove-top popcorn was definitely an ‘ah-ha’ moment for me.
-Similar to that feeling that you get when you make homemade bread for the first time.
+Learning how to make stovetop popcorn was definitely an ‘ah-ha’ moment for me.
+Similar to that feeling that you get when you make homemade sourdough for the first time.